johnko/mfsbsd/RECOVER.md

 startgui nointel novesa
 ```

+> To find these instructions so you can copy and paste the commands:
+> Open the `File System` icon and go to `/server/root/mfsbsd/RECOVER.md`.

 ### 4) Configure network interface on new host server manually with a command like:

+> If you're in a GUI, open the Terminal app to continue.

 ```
 ifconfig [network_if] inet [ip_address]/32